MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/api-error-codes.md

 > [!IMPORTANT]
 > Body parameters are case-sensitive.

-If you experience an *InvalidRequestBody* or *MissingRequiredParameter* error, it might be caused by a typo, such as a capital letter where a lower-case letter should be.
-We recommend  you review the API documentation and check that the submitted parameters match the relevant example.
+If you experience an *InvalidRequestBody* or *MissingRequiredParameter* error, it might be caused by a typo.
+Review the API documentation and check that the submitted parameters match the relevant example.

 ## Tracking ID